ADDSynth/Overpowered-Forge-1.14/README.md

      int num_lasers;
      String msg;'

+  4. Function arguments should have a space in between them.

+  5. Although, in most languages, declaring a field without an access modifier is implicitly defined as being private to that class, we still prefer you type out the private keyword.

-  4. Using conditional statements is fine as long as they're simple enough.
+  6. Using conditional statements is fine as long as they're simple enough.
 So for instance 'return tile != null ? tile.getSomething() : null' is perfectly fine.
 But if your conditional statement gets any more complicated than that, or consists of multiple embedded conditional statements, it may be better to use embedded if statements instead, or even a dedicated function.

-  5. Function arguments should have a space in between them.

-  6. Also, I often like to space out lines of code so that they line up with each other.
+  7. Also, I often like to space out lines of code so that they line up with each other.
 This is not as important as some of the other rules.
 But in regards to this, I've noticed that the lists often become misaligned because I used a Refactor command to change the name of something which I then discover later messes up the alignment of a list somewhere.